moon1204am/point-of-sale/README.md

-# Point Of Sale for the course object Orientaed Design IV1350
+# Point Of Sale for the course Object Object Oriented Design IV1350.